IBM/blockchain-application-using-fabric-java-sdk/README.md

    network_resources/config
    ````

-The automated scripts are provided to build the network under `network` directory.
+The automated scripts to build the network are provided under `network` directory.
 The `network/docker-compose.yaml` file defines the blockchain network topology.
 This pattern provisions a Hyperledger Fabric network consisting of two organizations, each maintaining two peer node, two certificate authorities for each organization and a solo ordering service.
-Need to run the scripts as follows to build the network.
+Need to run the script as follows to build the network.

    ```
    cd network